 The HPCS condition assessment was accepted by the project managers.
 It showed that across about one third of the ceiling area, up to fifty percent of the “as built” strength of the plaster had been lost and that the deterioration process, being a simple function of gravity, was ongoing and unstoppable.

-The remediation proposed by HPCS was consolidation of the ceiling plaster by flooding with acrylic resins in a controlled manner that would essentially convert the wood lath and plaster ceiling from being a suspended system that depended on the lugs and keys between the wood laths for support to being an adhered system with a newly established bond between the plaster and the huge available surface of the wood lath.
+The remediation proposed by HPCS was consolidation of the ceiling plaster by flooding with acrylic resins in a controlled manner that would essentially convert the wood lath and plaster ceiling from being a weakened suspended system that depended on the lugs and keys between the wood laths for support to being a strong adhered system with a newly established bond between the plaster and the huge available surface of the wood lath.

 Rest areas were completed and evaluated by third party inspectors.
 Costs were compared to the replacement option.
 The program was adopted and HPCS proceeded to consolidate the entire ceiling surface of the cathedral in a project that carried on over several months.
 100% of the plaster was stabilized and retained with no losses whatsoever.
 An inspection in 2013 indicated no change of condition since completion.

 In subsequent stages, HPCS was authorized to perform a wide range of plaster conservation activities to all of the ornament and extruded moldings in the cathedral.
 An interesting innovation for replacement of ornament high above the nave was the use of light and durable urethane foam as an alternate to plaster of Paris.
 The patterns were made and replica parts were cast in plaster of Paris, gilded and made ready for installation.
 The same molds were then used to make the identical parts in urethane foam with equal or greater strength at 1/24th the weight.
 These parts were also gilded and made ready.
-Based on public safety considerations, the urethane parts weighing half a pound were selected to replace the 12- pound plaster parts that had fallen off the building’s interior over the years.
+Based on public safety considerations, the urethane parts weighing half a pound were selected to replace the 12-pound plaster parts that had fallen off the building’s interior over the years.